 Medical treatment costs vary, at Government and semi-private or autonomous hospitals, they cost less, while in several private hospitals with five-star facilities they cost several times more.
 The cost also depends on the type of treatment required and can cost even up to Rs.
 30 lakhs or more.

 The hospital that you choose for medical treatment has a big say on your expenses.
 At current medical inflation rates of 15%, a simple medical emergency 10-12 years from now will cost around Rs.10 lakh if you go to a 'reputed’ hospital and Rs.30 lakh in a ‘5-star’ facility.
 Make up your mind as to which hospital you will choose beforehand in case of an emergency.

-The Income-tax Act provides a tax exemption for taking up health insurance plan under its section 80 D. So it is advisable to seek health insurance cover for at least that amount which would otherwise be taken away through taxation.
-For example, if an individual is losing Rs 25,000 p.a by not taking up health insurance through taxation, then it is better to take up health insurance policy for that amount at least.
+The Income-tax Act provides a tax exemption for taking up health insurance plans under its section 80 D. So it is advisable to seek health insurance cover for at least that amount which would otherwise be taken away through taxation.
+For example, if an individual is losing Rs 25,000 p.a by not taking up health insurance through taxation, then it is better to take up a health insurance policy for that amount at least.
 For a premium of Rs.
-1000 a month a cover of Rs 6, 00,000 can be availed for all major health related issues.
+1000 a month a cover of Rs 6, 00,000 can be availed for all major health-related issues.

 How much premium you can pay decides the amount of sum assured that you can have.
 When you choose a higher sum assured and more benefits, the premium will also be on the higher side.
 Individuals should assess their ability to pay the premium and then choose the type of health insurance policy they require.

 Most health insurance plans provide family floater cover providing cover to the spouses and two dependent children.
 Some plans also include dependent parents.
 Family floater plans cost less per individual as most policies offer discounts on them.